Henriette Mankiewicz

-Henriette Mankiewicz (born 20 July 1852 in Vienna as Henriette Tauber; died 30 June 1906 in Bad Vöslau) was an Austrian art embroiderer.
+Henriette Mankiewicz (born 20 July 1852 in Vienna as Henriette Tauber; died 30 June 1906 in Bad Vöslau) was an art embroiderer from Austria-Hungary.

 Early life

 Mankiewicz was the daughter of the stockbroker and writer Joseph Samuel Tauber (1824-1879) and his wife Louise, née Edle von Hönigsberg (1824-1894).
 Her great-grandfather Israel Hönig von Hönigsberg was a tobacco merchant and was the first Jew to be ennobled in Austria.
 The father's family was also of the Jewish faith.
 In 1872 she married the widowed Carl Mankiewicz (1834-1896) in Vienna.
 He served as Serbian consul general elect in Dresden, where the couple lived after their marriage.
 Her husband was buried in the New Israelite Cemetery in Dresden in 1896.
 She moved back to Vienna after his death and later converted to the Catholic faith.
 With Carl Mankiewicz she had a daughter Margarethe (1881-1938).
 She worked as a writer and translator and married the First Lieutenant and Serbian Consul General Ernst von Schuch.
 Margarethe von Schuch-Mankiewicz had also left Judaism in 1897 and lived in Rome from 1931 onwards.